carbonblack/cbfeeds/README.md

 The feed format, described in the "Feed Structure" section below, is designed for simplicity.
 This should make it easy to add support for feed data from any input source.

+Example feed creation scripts are included.
+See the 'Examples' section in this document for a listing of the examples.

 ## Using the Carbon Black Feeds API

 The Carbon Black Feeds API (CBFAPI) is found on github at: